Consulting

 • Assessment instruments are built without documented theories of the construct they claim to measure.

-• AI and ML products are trained on behavioral proxies — clicks, time-on-task, right/wrong sequences — where the latent states they need were never defined in advance.
+• AI and ML products are trained on behavioral proxies — clicks, time-on-task, right/wrong sequences — without a defined theory of what those signals actually represent.

 • Organizations buy best-in-class tools that generate incompatible data structures, with no architecture to connect them.